null

 Team Xeteor

-6 minute read
+7 minute read

 Listen to article

-Audio is generated by DropInBlog's AI and may have slight pronunciation nuances.
+Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

 What Are Allergies?

-Allergies transpire when your immune system reacts to certain, typically harmless substances- such as pollen, dust, or pet dander.
+Allergies happen when your immune system reacts to certain, typically harmless substances- such as pollen, dust, or pet dander.
 Your immune system mistakes these harmless allergens for viruses or infections and tries to fight them the same way.
 Which, in turn, inflames your skin, sinuses, airways, or digestion.

 When having an allergic reaction, your body recognizes particular allergens as “invaders.”
 Allergens can range from pollen, animal dander, mold, dust mites, detergents, and food, amongst other things.
 Your immune system wants to protect you and does so by producing allergic antibodies.
 These antibodies act like security guards who try to find the allergens and remove them from your system.
 When the antibodies find the allergens, fighting ensues and produces an inflammatory chemical called histamine.
 Histamine causes allergic reaction symptoms, such as runny nose, itchy/watery eyes, and sneezing.